NeuroSkill-com/vscode-neuroskill/README.md

 ## Disclaimer

 NeuroSkill is a research tool only.
-It is **not** a medical device, has **not** been cleared or approved by the FDA, CE, or any regulatory body, and must not be used for clinical diagnosis, treatment decisions, or any medical purpose.
+It is **not** a medical device/system, has **not** been cleared or approved by the FDA, CE, or any regulatory body, and must not be used for clinical diagnosis, treatment decisions, or any medical purpose.
 All metrics are experimental research outputs — not validated clinical measurements.
 Do not rely on any output of this software for health-related decisions.
 Consult a qualified healthcare professional for any medical concerns.
 EEG signal quality is sensitive to electrode fit, placement, skin contact, motion, and stimulants (caffeine in particular [[4]](#references)).

 ## License